 Destin-Fort Walton Beach, Florida places the highest priority on the health and safety of our residents and visitors.
 We are committed to consistently providing you with the most up-to-date information on the status of our businesses and attractions as the situation evolves.
 We will continue to update this page as new information and guidelines become available and work alongside our local leadership, including the Okaloosa County Health Department, to keep all well-informed and safe.

-Our Visitor's Centers on Okaloosa Island and at the Destin-Fort Walton Beach Airport are closed to the public at this time.
-We invite you to call us at 800-322-3319.
+Our Visitor's Centers on Okaloosa Island and at the Destin-Fort Walton Beach Airport are now open to the public.
+Our visitor specialists can also be reached at 800.322.3319.

 We will continue to update this page as new information becomes available, and encourage you to visit/call the following sources regarding travel safety and local updates: